News & Events

 Edible Landscapes London, Finsbury Park

 Come along for fun making cool felt pots and bags out of wool.
 Felting wool is an ancient craft that provided our ancestors with warm clothes, shoes, rugs and even tents.
 In this workshop you will learn about the unique quality of sheep’s wool which means it turns into felt and get hands on making felt pots or bags.
 We’ll be using wool from the Jacob’s sheep at Kentish Town City Farm as well as some that has been naturally dyed.
-For more information and booking see website
+Please book your place via Eventbrite.

 Dream Big, Take Small Steps: The Story of Sol Haven with Sammuel Yisrael